cross-language-cpp/djinni-generator/docs/developer-guide.md

     The resulting binary still requires Java to be able to run!
 [Details on how the self-executing jar works](https://github.com/sbt/sbt-assembly#prepending-a-launch-script).

+### Code Formatting

+All **scala**- and **sbt**-files need to be formatted with the [scala-fmt](https://scalameta.org/scalafmt/) plugin.

+To format all files, execute `sbt scalafmtAll`.

+The version of the scala format tool can be changed in the file `.scalafmt.conf` and the version of the scala plugin can be changed in the file `project/plugins.sbt`.

+To change the code formatter configurations, put all configuration options inside `.scalafmt.conf`.
+See all configuration options [here](https://scalameta.org/scalafmt/docs/configuration.html).

+You can check if the formatter is working with the command `sbt scalafmtCheck `.

+All available tasks of the code formatter plugin can be checked [here](https://scalameta.org/scalafmt/docs/installation.html#task-keys).

 ## Project Structure

 ```text